 \subsection{Electron Range}

 To study the range of electrons in the CCD we fired parallel beams of electrons perpendicular to the surface of the CCD.
+Fig.~\ref{fig:ranges_data} shows a comparison of electron ranges in silicon between NIST\cite{NIST}, Cabello et al.\cite{cabello2010}, and our simulation.
+The range of a particle is defined as the straight line distance from the starting point to final absorption point.

+The discrepancies between methods arise from differences in the physical processes included.
+The NIST data, extending only down to 10\,keV, considers continuous slowing-down approximation based on stopping power alone, without accounting for stochastic energy loss fluctuations or multiple scattering effects.
+The Cabello~1 curve replicates these NIST conditions in Geant4 by disabling scattering and energy straggling, yielding close agreement with NIST where they overlap.
+Both our simulation and Cabello~2 include the full physics of multiple Coulomb scattering and fluctuating energy losses (straggling).

-Fig.~\ref{fig:ranges_data} show a comparison of electron ranges in silicon between NIST\cite{NIST}, Cabello\cite{cabello2010}, and our simulation.
-The range of a particle is defined as the distance between the starting point to final absorption point.
-Note that the NIST data only goes down to 10\,keV and only considers stopping power, not scattering or fluctuating energy losses.
-The Cabello~1 simulation tries to replicate the NIST conditions by turning those off in Geant4, while ours and the Cabello~2 method do include them.
-As electrons have curved tracks, the straight line lengths from start to absorption have a wide spread.
-The distance we are most interested in for CCD tritium detection is how deep into the CCD the beta-decay electron will go.
-If the electron deposits most of its energy in the outermost dead layer, where ohmic polysilicon contacts are\cite{holland2003}, the event will not be registered.
-The average maximum penetration depth of isotropically incoming electrons on the CCD surface are shown as brown triangles and spans $\sim$0-1\,\si{\micro\meter} for the energy range of tritium beta particles.
-The error bars indicate $\mp$ the standard deviation.
+For CCD tritium detection, the critical parameter is not the particle track length but rather the maximum penetration depth into the detector.
+If an electron deposits most of its energy in the outermost dead layer (where ohmic polysilicon contacts are located\cite{holland2003}), the event will not be registered.
+The average maximum penetration depth for isotropically incident electrons on the CCD surface is shown as brown triangles and spans $\sim$0--1\,\si{\micro\meter} for the energy range of tritium beta particles.
+These depths are significantly shorter than the total path lengths due to the curved, tortuous trajectories.
+The error bars indicate $\pm$ one standard deviation.